-Part 1 examines current taxation and regulation regime, including an explanation of its development recent years.
-It also includes an overview of the regulation of both workplace and personal pensions member protection.
-Part 2 considers trust law and the establishment of trust-based pension scheme This Part also looks at the role of the trustees.
-Part 3 looks at some other relevant areas of law includata protection, human rights, and financial crime.
-Part 4 examines the impact of pensions regulation context of corporate transactions.
-This is an area that has become increasingly regulated, a factor whas contributed to the high-profile collapse of several corporate deals over recent years.
-Part 5 examples the latest governance requirements in both workplace and personal pensions.
-Finally, Part 6 looks at current issues, including contracting out, the pensions dashboard, BREXIT and pensions liberation. s and es. uding n in the which mines
+Part 1 examines current taxation and regulation regime, including an explanation of its development in recent years.
+It also includes an overview of the regulation of both workplace and personal pensions and member protection.
+Part 2 considers trust law and the establishment of trust-based pension schemes.
+This Part also looks at the role of the trustees.
+Part 3 looks at some other relevant areas of law including data protection, human rights, and financial crime.
+Part 4 examines the impact of pensions regulation in the context of corporate transactions.
+This is an area that has become increasingly regulated, a factor which has contributed to the high-profile collapse of several corporate deals over recent years.
+Part 5 examines the latest governance requirements in both workplace and personal pensions.
+Finally, Part 6 looks at some current issues, including contracting out, the pensions dashboard, BREXIT and pensions liberation.